adamvinueza/notes/gopter-notes/README.md

 (**Don't worry, I'll get to Gopter soon!
 Hang in there for a few more paragraphs!**)

-As it happens, it also works really, really well when you want to verify that a finite-state automaton accepts a language.
+As it happens, it also works really, really well when you want to test whether a finite-state automaton accepts a language.
 This is because you can specify the language using a property, and the property generates a whole bunch of arbitrary data you can use to build your confidence that the automaton accepts all and